-Unfortunately, for most of us it is much easier to ‘vent’, and excuse our behaviour or blame the other person.
+Unfortunately, for most of us, it is much easier to ‘vent’, and excuse our behaviour or blame the other person.

-The internationally successful GREENLINE program that teaches Emotional Intelligence, labels these difficult situation “5% moments”.
+The internationally successful GREENLINE program that teaches Emotional Intelligence, labels these difficult situations “5% moments”.
 These are moments where we react with high emotion and afterwards wish we could play them again with better control.
 They are the moments when we can easily ‘lose our marbles’!